MeteoraAg/dynamic-amm-examples/README.md

 - `skipCreatePool`: Set to true to skip sending / simulating transaction to create pool.
 - `dynamicAmm`: Dynamic AMM pool configuration.
 - `dlmm`: DLMM pool configuration.
-- `fcfsAlphaVault`: Fcfs Alpha Vault configuration.
-- `prorataAlphaVault`: Prorata Alpha Vault configuration.
+- `alphaVault`: Fcfs or Prorata Alpha Vault configuration.

 **Some configuration constraints**:
 - `createBaseToken` and `baseMint` cannot be used together.
 - `dynamicAmm` and `dlmm` cannot be used together.
-- `fcfsAlphaVault` and `prorataAlphaVault` cannot be used together.

 ### Create Base Token configuration
 - `mintBaseTokenAmount`: Base token amount to be minted.